Five new and popular Home Assistant Lovelace custom cards

 Alarmo is an integration for the manual alarm control panel domain in Home Assistant.
 While the custom card is part of Alarmo, it is only one third of the full package.
 A custom component and a separate panel make up for the rest.

 The Alarmo custom component controls the states of the alarm panel entities in Home Assistant, while the Alarmo panel is a GUI for configuring the settings of the alarm.
-The Alarmo custom card for the Home Assistant Lovelace dashboard allows you to arm or disarm the alarm.
+The Alarmo custom card for the Home Assistant Dashboard allows you to arm or disarm the alarm.
 The custom card itself, is probably the least interesting part of the Alarmo package, with its functionality boiling down to an option to arm or disarm the alarm.
 Alarmo is, in fact, also compatible with the official Alarm Panel card.